Oak Park Conservatory

-Oak Park Conservatory is a conservatory and botanical garden located at 615 Garfield Street in the Chicago suburb of Oak Park, Illinois, United States.
+Oak Park Conservatory is a conservatory and botanical garden at 615 Garfield Street in Oak Park, a suburb of Chicago in Illinois, United States.
 It is open daily with restricted hours; admission is free, but a donation is suggested.

 History and development

 The conservatory started in 1914, as a community effort to house exotic plants collected during residents' travels.
 Today's Edwardian-style glass structure was built in 1929, but fell into neglect until 1970, when a group of concerned citizens preserved it.
 Debate in the community had some suggesting the site would make "a perfect parking lot", but the volunteer actions of the Citizens Committee for the Conservatory saved it from that fate.
 In addition to its role supplying plants throughout the parks of Oak Park, the Conservatory's role was expanded to be a place to educate school children and gardeners.
 The structure was expanded in 2000.
 The conservatory now provides 8000 sqft of growing areas, making it the third largest conservatory in the Chicago area, and contains more than 3,000 plants, some of which date back to 1914.
 The Oak Park Conservatory was added to the U.S. National Register of Historic Places on March 8, 2005.